Caregiving from a Distance

 Supporting Local Care Partners

-Even from afar, long distance care partners can help local care partners in multiple ways.
-When offering support, it is important to ask what would be most helpful to the local care partner, while also acknowledging one’s own limitations.
+Even from afar, long-distance care partners can help local care partners in many ways.
+When offering support, remember to acknowledge one’s own limitations.
+Ask what would be most helpful to the local care partner.
 Here are some additional tips:

 How to find local community resources

-Another important way to help is to identify local resources such as adult day programs, home safety assessments, legal and financial assistance, residential care options, and social activities like the ones we hold weekly.
+Another important way to help is to identify local resources such as care options and legal help.
 Here are some tips to find resources in the community of the person living with dementia:

 Staying Connected